Lead Poisoning Is a Real and Present Danger

 Review this checklist to identify sources of lead.

-The U.S. Department of Health and Human Services and the CDC sponsor National Lead Poisoning Prevention Week, Oct.
-20-26, 2019.
+The U.S. Department of Health and Human Services and the CDC sponsor National Lead Poisoning Prevention Week each year in October.
 The annual event focuses on the many ways to prevent lead exposure to children before they are harmed.